 For field trials, they may be postponed as long as the rescheduled date is within 14 days of the original.
 The original draw and judges should be used.

 For breed shows, AGMs, SGMs: proposed new dates should be checked with the society and show services team for potential clashes.
 For events that are rescheduled within 12 weeks, the original catalogue may be used with eligibility for classes remaining the same as for the original date.

-For further information, please refer to our cancellation/postponement policy.
+For further information for activities disciplines (not dog showing or field trials), please refer to our cancellation/postponement policy.
 If you still have questions, please email the society and show services department.